 John Deere’s Innovation Doesn’t Just Impact Farmers.
-It Helps Save the Planet.
+It Helps to Save the Planet.

 The fundamentals of agriculture haven’t changed much in 12,000 years: planting seeds, watering, feeding, and harvesting.
 Has there really been much interaction to a relatively straightforward process?

 John Deere, the legacy agricultural machinery company, has been out to modernize farming for nearly two decades, using a holistic approach to help farmers become more effective in their production systems.
 But underneath the iconic green exterior of its machinery hums a network of sophisticated software, IoT technology, cloud capability and cutting-edge sensors harvesting a staggering amount of data.